A play Therapists Guide to Helping Your Child Back to School!

 The next time this happens…

-picture your last first day.
+Picture your last first day.
 How did your stomach feel?
 Your chest?
 Your head?
 Did you wake up in the morning with a slight sense of dread?
 Use this moment of mindfulness to connect with your child.
 Share how your last day made you feel and how you worked through it.
 Validate their feelings with respect and curiosity.
 Your empathy has the power to reduce the fear driving your child’s strong reaction to the oncoming school year.

 To start a conversation with your child, validate what they feel.
 This will help them feel connected and safe instead of fearful or resentful.
 Next, redirect their attention away from the ickiness they feel by offering an invitation to work through the discomfort together.
 In their book The Whole Brain Child Dr. Dan Siegel and Dr. Tina Payne Bryson call this method “connect and redirect.”
-This book and other great resources aimed at offering neuroscience-backed childcare strategies can be found at Dr. Siegel’s website.
+This book and other great resources aimed at offering neuroscience-backed childcare strategies can be found on Dr. Siegel’s website.

-a Kids Therapists Conversation Tips
+a Play Therapist’s Conversation Tips

 - “I know how hard ‘first days’ can be, and it seems like you might be feeling worried about starting 3rd grade.
 Let’s see how we can work through this worry together.”